magesuite/smile-docker-boilerplate/docs/01-install.md

    - https://git.smile.fr/myproject/docker-boilerplate
    - https://git.smile.fr/myproject/magento

-2. Update the file docs/01-install.md and update the sample URLs (git repository URLs, docker container URLs).
+2. Update the file docs/01-install.md and update the sample git URLs.
+   Don't forget to regularly update this file when necessary (e.g. adding a step to recommend running `make reconfigure env=dev` if your project uses the Smile reconfigure module).

 3. Push the boilerplate and Magento files to these repositories.
    For example: